Startup company: Business model design

 With the key learnings from market validation, design thinking, and lean startup, founders can design a business model.
-However it is important not to dive into business models too early before there is sufficient learning on market validation.
+However, it is important not to dive into business models too early before there is sufficient learning on market validation.
 Paul Graham said: "What I tell founders is not to sweat the business model too much at first.
 The most important task at first is to build something people want.
 If you don't do that, it won't matter how clever your business model is."

-Founders/entrepreneurs
+Founders, entrepreneurs

 Founders or co-founders are people involved in the initial launch of startup companies.
-Three people are mainly required as co-founders to create a powerful team: the product person (e.g. an engineer), a marketing person (for market research, customer interaction, vision) and a finance or operation's person (to handle operations or raise funds).
+Three people are mainly required as co-founders to create a powerful team: the product person (e.g. an engineer), a marketing person (for market research, customer interaction, vision) and a finance or operations person (to handle operations or raise funds).

 The founder that is responsible for the overall strategy of the startup plays the role of founder-CEOs, much like CEOs in established firms.
 Startup studios provide an opportunity for founders and team members to grow along with the business they help to build.
 In order to create forward momentum, founders must ensure that they provide opportunities for their team members to grow and evolve within the company.

 The language of securities regulation in the United States considers co-founders to be promoters under Regulation D. The U.S. Securities and Exchange Commission definition of promoter includes: (i) Any person who, acting alone or in conjunction with one or more other persons, directly or indirectly takes initiative in founding and organizing the business or enterprise of an issuer; However, not every promoter is a co-founder.
 In fact, there is no formal, legal definition of what makes somebody a co-founder.
 The right to call oneself a co-founder can be established through an agreement with one's fellow co-founders or with permission of the board of directors, investors, or shareholders of a startup company.
 When there is no definitive agreement (like shareholders' agreement), disputes about who the co-founders are, can arise.